zhizhizhizhizhi/tp/docs/UserGuide.md

 ### <a name="test"></a>3.2.
 Test Yourself
 #### <a name="quiz"></a>3.2.1.
 Normal Test : `quiz`

 Starts a round of vocabulary testing with all the flashcards that are currently in the glossary.
 English translation is now hidden for the user to self test.
+You can use this command to test if you remember the definition corresponding to the German phrase on the flashcards.

 Format: `quiz`

    After entering this command, your app should look like this:

 ![quiz-screenshot](images/quiz-screenshot.png)

 #### <a name="random"></a>3.2.2.
 Random Test : `random`

 Starts a round of vocabulary testing like the previous quiz command but with the specified number of flashcards randomly selected from the existing glossary.
+You can use this command when you want to choose the number of flashcards to be tested and have the flashcards picked randomly.

 Format: `random <NUMBER>`